eclipse-xfsc/federated-catalogue/README.md

 ## Roadmap
 The project v1.0.0 was released in February 2023.

-## Contributing
-If you want to contribute to the project - please request a membership at [Project Members](https://gitlab.eclipse.org/eclipse/xfsc/cat/fc-service/-/project_members) section or drop an email to project maintainer [Denis Sukhoroslov](mailto:dsukhoroslov@gmail.com).

 ## Authors and acknowledgment

 The current direct project members are: